libriscv/docs/docs/emulator/syscalls.md

 	const auto strview = machine.memory.memview(address, len);
 }
 ```
 Using a `std::string_view` is only possible when memory is sequential, and requires 2 registers (address and length).
 It is sequential by default.
-No memory is copied, making this a preferred and very fast operation.
+No memory is copied, making this a preferred and very fast operation. `machine.memory.memview()` works on all readable memory, but you must not write to the resulting buffer.
+Instead use `machine.memory.writable_memview()`, which can only access writable memory, but you may write to it.

 6. Using `std::string_view` directly is a shortcut for example 5, shown above.
 The same rules apply.
 ```cpp